addyvm22/syncedin/README.md

-# syncedin
+# Syncedin
-sap application for jobs
+SAP application for jobs

 In this SAP application,recruiters can post jobs and conduct examinations.